 Spark Infrastructure seeks to ensure that Securityholders and the financial markets generally are informed of all major developments that impact its business.
-The Board has established a Disclosure Policy which is available on the Spark Infrastructure website.
-Spark Infrastructure's Disclosure Policy together with supporting procedures are designed to ensure compliance with ASX Listing Rule 3.1 and other related laws and regulations, compliance with Corporations Act requirements for financial reporting and Securityholder meetings, and for prompt and transparent communications in all respects, especially with regard to financial results.
+The Board has established a Disclosure Policy which is available on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.
+Spark Infrastructure's Disclosure Policy together with supporting procedures are designed to ensure compliance with ASX Listing Rule 3.1 and other related laws and regulations, compliance with Corporations Act 2001 (Cth) requirements for financial reporting and Securityholder meetings, and for prompt and transparent communications in all respects, especially with regard to financial results.